empathicqubit/entan.gl/app/hugo/content/posts/japanese-mindmap.md

 draft: false
 categories:
     - japan
+menu:
+    - main
+    - footer
 ---

-A place for me to document my Japanese knowledge, based on the context I learned words from.
+A huge mind map of all the Japanese I've learned, broken down by where the words came from.

 <!--more-->